sandipsahoo2k2/my/articles/engineering/ds/max_sum.md

 Its very very simple, in this approach use a running sum and

-* if running sum is less than zero then maxSum = 0
+* if running sum is less than zero then reset the currentSum = 0
 * update the maxSum if currentSum > maxSum

 #### Kadane's Approach / a simple math trick :